-Pricing is determined by your retailer or supplier, and are broken down into:
+Pricing is determined by your retailer or supplier, and is broken down into:

 Your retailer may also offer other flexible pricing periods – but these vary from location to location.

-The last, least common tariff is the controlled load tariff.
-This applies to specialized appliances that use their own meters (under the floor heating, electric hot water, etc.)
+The last, and least common tariff is the controlled load tariff.
+This applies to specialized appliances that use their own meters (under-the-floor heating, electric hot water, etc.)

 This tariff is a lower rate compared to general electricity rates because these devices tend to run in off-peak periods.